10 Things to Know About DIR Floortime

 Furthermore, studies indicate that parental involvement during Floortime sessions is a critical factor in improving various functional levels in children with ASD [3].
 DIR Floortime has shown promise in progressing a child's skills across areas such as communication, emotional functioning, and daily living skills.

 In summary, DIR Floortime is backed by research showing its effectiveness in enhancing emotional development and reducing core symptoms of autism in children.
-For more information on how DIR Floortime can aid in various aspects of development, explore our articles on dir floortime for autism communication and dir floortime for autism socialization.
+For more information on how DIR Floortime can aid in various aspects of development, explore our articles on DIR floortime for autism communication and DIR floortime for autism socialization.

 Implementing DIR/Floortime